Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 The pros of moving to Calgary:

 - No provincial sales tax (PST).
-You’ll only have to pay the 5% federal Goods and Services Tax (GST)
+You’ll only have to pay the 5% federal Goods and Services Tax (GST).

-- Alberta has no land trasfer tax.
+- Alberta has no land transfer tax.

 - The cost of living in Calgary is cheaper than Vancouver and Toronto.